Comeback (sports): First-class cricket

 In first-class cricket, where the trailing team must complete two innings within the five-day time limit to lose, one type of "comeback" is when a trailing team manages to "salvage the draw"; this means that the trailing team's batsmen avoid getting out (being dismissed/losing their wickets), thus prolonging their innings long enough that time runs out and neither team wins or ties.
 Some notable instances of this occurring have been where certain batsman have batted for long periods of time, such as Hanif Mohammad's 16 hours of batting against the West Indies.
 A much rarer, but truer type of comeback can occur when a team wins after being forced to follow on; this means the winning team had been trailing by a significant (200+ run) margin after both teams had completed one of their innings, but managed to win after both teams had completed two innings.
-This has only happened three times in international cricket.
+This has only happened four times in international cricket.